Kikobeats/uno-zen/DOCUMENTATION.md

 ### Multiaccount support

-You can enable the multiaccount support for post editing the `posts.hbs` and editing the code commented inside the meta post information.
+You can enable the multiaccount support editing `posts.hbs` code commented inside the meta post information.

 ## Preparing for production